entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent ecr uninstall`| Uninstall a bundle|

 #### Command Details
-* `ent ecr get-bundle-id` and `ent ecr get-plugin-id`: Entando uses a unique identifier for your bundle as a way to provide customization parameters and add security controls for bundle-specific resources.
+* `ent ecr get-bundle-id` and `ent ecr get-plugin-id`: Entando uses a unique identifier for a bundle as a way to provide customization parameters and add security controls for bundle-specific resources.
 A unique identifier is also generated for each microservice plugin in your project.

 * `ent ecr install --conflict-strategy=OVERRIDE`: If a project bundle has already been installed, the `--conflict-strategy` flag forces a `CREATE`, `SKIP`, or `OVERRIDE` strategy for components.